 Budgeting For A Custom Home Project

-Based on the design fee structures outlined in this post, you can start budgeting for your project.
-Things to consider include the cost of the land, the cost of construction, the cost of permitting, and then the design fees.
-Assuming you aren't using cash for all of the project expenses, the cost of a loan would also come into play.
+Based on the design fee structures outlined in this post, you can start budgeting for your custom home project.
+Things to consider include the cost of the land, the cost of construction, the cost of permitting, the design fees, and costs to furnish the new home.
+Assuming you aren't using cash for all of the project expenses, the cost of a construction loan would also come into play.

 Using a 3,000 square foot home as an example, you would be looking at a construction budget of approximately $1,050,000 (3000 x $350).
 Design fees of 10% would fall around $105,000.
 Land costs can vary greatly depending on location, but there are some lots in the general Portland area going for around $200,000.
 Permit fees can also vary greatly but I would use $50,000 as a general ballpark.
-Add that together and a new custom home budget would probably fall around $1,405,000 and up.
+Add in costs for furniture and decorations and a contingency fund, and a new custom home budget would probably fall around $1,450,000 and up.

-A smaller sized house, lower cost of land, and a simple flat site could potentially bring development costs down but this is a good rough idea of where to start.
+A smaller sized house, lower cost of land, a simple flat site, and many other factors could potentially lower development costs but this is a good rough idea of where to start.